Skip to main content

 Newly implemented systems need continuous monitoring throughout their lifecycle until they are on the full track.
 Teams tend to lose track of systems that are untied to any physical reminders.
 Cloud, because of its broader scope, often facilitates such instances of losing track of specific systems.

 Moreover, IT teams often fail to set up new testing environments without decommissioning the old ones, which implies replacing the server with a service.
 In such a case, running unused instances naturally leads to additional burden and maintenance costs.
-Beyond costs, they may also cause security risks as upgrades and patches are unattended.
+Beyond costs, they may also pose security risks if upgrades and patches are left unattended.

 In Conclusion